Ledger and transaction fees: everything you need to know

 Flexible Staking or locked staking : fee differences

-- Staking : you can withdraw your cryptos at any time, only network fees apply.
+• Staking : you can withdraw your cryptocurrencies at any time, only network fees apply.

 Ledger Live fees: summary and best practices

-- Sending or withdrawing crypto : only network fees apply, Ledger takes no margin.
+• Sending or withdrawing cryptocurrencies : only network fees apply, Ledger does not take any margin.

-How to view and optimize charges on Ledger Live?
+How to view and optimize fees on Ledger Wallet?

-Before confirming a transaction on Ledger Live, you can view a breakdown of the various fees applied, whether it's for sending, swapping, or buying cryptocurrencies.
-For each operation, network fees are displayed, and you can choose the priority level: a high priority speeds up the transaction, which can be useful if the network is congested or if your transaction is likely to get stuck in the queue, but this comes with higher fees.
+Before confirming a transaction on Ledger Wallet, you can view a breakdown of the various fees applied, whether it's for sending, exchanging, or buying cryptocurrency.
+For each transaction, network fees are displayed, and you can choose the priority level: a high priority speeds up the transaction, which can be useful if the network is congested or if your transaction is likely to get stuck in the queue, but this comes with higher fees.
 Conversely, selecting a low priority results in very low fees, although confirmation will take longer.

-Finally, it is recommended to regularly check the network status and use Ledger Live's advanced options to choose the best strategy depending on the situation: prioritize speed, cost-effectiveness, or asset consolidation.
-This way, you can buy, send, or receive cryptocurrencies while maintaining control over fees and transaction speed.
+Finally, you can also regularly check the network status and use Ledger Wallet's advanced options to choose the best strategy depending on the situation: prioritize speed, cost savings, or asset consolidation.
+This allows you to buy, send, or receive cryptocurrencies while maintaining control over fees and transaction speed.

 Ledger and fees: what you need to know